mixu/markdown-styles-lambda/input/readme.md

 - automatically rebuilds your markdown files stored on Github repos in response to a git push using AWS Lambda.
 - includes a full tutorial on how to set up the rebuild, assuming you are already using S3 for static site hosting
-- you can use a single AWS Lambda function to process all of your Github repos by configuring the files to process and the layout to use for each repo.
+- you can use a single AWS Lambda function to process all of your Github repos; tasks are matched against a repo + branch + filename glob expression and are easily extensible via the API
+- features an API inspired by the the Gulp build system: tasks, input streams and stream transformations are used to express the tasks to be done on each repo + branch
 - efficient: only downloads files matching a specific glob pattern on a specific branch rather than cloning the whole repo on each rebuild

 ## Installation